 Rio Grande River

 In West Texas about halfway between Laredo and El Paso the river makes a deep bend in a southern direction into Mexico and perhaps that is where the name Big Bend originates.
 What is now a National Park has a fascinating history dating back to the earliest of times.

 The Rio Grande River literally means "Big River" in Spanish.
 The river has its origins in Colorado.
 It flows southward to ultimately turn in a southeastern direction and ends up spilling into the Gulf of Mexico between Brownsville, Texas and Matamoros, Mexico.
 Much of it is utilized by both countries for irrigation purposes and actual water flow at times and in places sometimes negates the meaning of "big river" particularly in the Rio Grande Valley where much agriculture takes place.

-Starting from our home in Houston, my husband and I had left our pets in San Antonio with family, and started the driving trec westward the next day on Interstate 10 to our vacation destination of Big Bend.
+Starting from our home in Houston my husband and I had left our pets in San Antonio with family.
+We then started driving westward the next day on Interstate 10 to our vacation destination of Big Bend.

 As indicated in the hub written about Fort Davis, distances are vast in Texas and seemingly even more so in West Texas.
 We had our car stocked with snacks and plenty of water since much of this trip was to be in desert country.